 Figure 3 shows the observed and simulated mixing ratios at the Heshan site.
-The simulations captured most pollution episodes and the inversion improved the agreement between the simulations and the observations as expected (the agreement between the a posteriori simulations and the observations is better than for the a priori simulations and the observations).
-For benzene, the RMSE between the observed and simulated mixing ratios decreased from 1.53 ppb, using a priori emissions, to 1.26 ppb, using a posteriori emissions, and the mean bias between the simulated mixing ratios and observations decreased from 0.96 ppb, using a priori emissions, to 0.41 ppb, using a posteriori emissions.
-For toluene, the RMSE between the observed and simulated mixing ratios decreased from 4.77 ppb, using a priori emissions, to 4.30 ppb, using a posteriori emissions and the mean bias between the observed and simulated mixing ratios decreased from 2.35 ppb, using a priori emissions, to 1.99 ppb, using a posteriori emissions.
+The simulations captured most pollution episodes, and the inversion improved the agree-25 ment between the simulations and the observations, as expected.
+For benzene, root mean square errors between the observed and simulated mixing ratios decreased from 1.53 ppb, using a priori emissions, to 1.26 ppb, using a posteriori emissions, and the mean bias between the simulated mixing ratios and observations decreased from 0.96 ppb, using a priori emissions, to 0.41 ppb, using a posteriori emissions.
+For toluene, the root mean square error between the observed and simulated mixing ratios decreased from 4.77 ppb, using a priori emissions, to 4.30 ppb, using a posteriori emissions and the mean bias between the observed and simulated mixing ratios decreased from 2.35 ppb, using a priori emissions, to 1.99 ppb, using a posteriori emissions.

 Figure 3 also shows examples of spatial distributions of toluene emission sensitivities for two observed mixing ratios.
-The toluene mixing ratio at 00:00 UTC on 16 November 2010 was about 2 ppb and the corresponding air mass had not passed over the strong emission sources in the central part of PRD and HK (see the backward emission sensitivities map in Figure 3c), while the toluene mixing ratio at 00:00 UTC on 24 November 2010 was about 15 ppb and the corresponding air mass had passed over the strong emission sources in the central part of PRD and HK (Figure 3d).
+The toluene mixing ratio at 00:00 UTC on 16 November 2010 was about 2 ppb and the corresponding air mass had not passed over the strong emission sources in the central part of PRD and HK (see the backward emission sensitivities map in Fig. 3c), while the toluene mixing ratio at 00:00 UTC on 24 November 2010 was about 15 ppb and the corresponding air mass had passed over the strong emission sources in the central part of PRD and HK (Fig. 3d).

 Figure 4 shows the benzene a priori and a posteriori emission fields, their differences and uncertainty reduction.
-The a priori fields show that emission hot spots are located in the megacities, Guangzhou, Shenzhen and Hong Kong.
+The a priori fields show that emission hot spots are located

+- 15 in Guangzhou, Shenzhen and Hong Kong megacities.
 Emission changes by the inversion are positive in some grid cells and negative in some other grid cells, which shows that the a priori emissions are not systematically lower or higher everywhere than the a posteriori emissions.
-The biggest emission changes by the inversion occur in two boxes in Guangzhou where the a priori emissions were enhanced by ~50% in one box and decreased by more than 50% in the other box.
+The biggest emission changes by the inversion occur in two boxes in Guangzhou where the a priori emissions were enhanced by ~ 50 % in - 20 one box and decreased by more than 50 % in the other box.
 The emission hot spot in Shenzhen did not change much.
-To test the sensitivity to the a priori emission in this grid cell, we performed an additional inversion in which the a priori emission in this grid cell was reduced, and a high a posteriori emission in this grid cell was reduced, and a high a posteriori emission in this grid cell was still found, as in the reference inversion.

-Figure 5 shows the a priori and a posteriori emissions of toluene and their difference.
+To test the sensitivity to the a priori emission in this grid cell, we performed an additional inversion in which the a priori emission in this grid box was reduced, and a high a posteriori emission in this grid cell was still found, as in the reference inversion. - Figure 5 shows the a priori and a posteriori emissions of toluene and their difference.
 Emission hot spots are located in Guangzhou and Shenzhen.
-The uncertainty reduction map in Figure 4d and Figure 5d shows significant error reductions, of 40% or more, in boxes close to the observation site, while only low emission uncertainty reductions were achieved in boxes far from the observation site.
-Overall, the emission uncertainties have been reduced by the inversion in the PRD and HK, where the strongest emission sources are located.
+The uncertainty reduction map in Figs. 4d and 5d show significant error reductions, of 40% or more, in boxes close to the observation site, while only low emission uncertainty reductions were achieved in boxes far from the observation site.
+Overall, the emission uncertainties have been reduced by the inversion in PRD and HK, where the strongest emission sources are located.